 TEA Reporting.
-Due to interest on the part of educators and policymakers in a longitudinal completion rate, TEA has calculated completion rates for six classes of ninth-grade students, the graduating classes of 1994 through 1999.
-The method used to calculate these rates was revised so that, as presented in this report for the classes of 1998 and 1999, the completion/student status rate and longitudinal dropout rate add to 100 percent.
-The completion/student status rate includes three components: graduates, GED recipients, and continuing students.
+Due to interest on the part of educators and policymakers in a longitudinal completion rate, TEA has calculated completion rates for five classes of ninth-grade students, the graduating classes of 1996 through 2000 (see Table H-10 in Appendix H).
+The method used to calculate these rates was revised so that the completion/student status rates and longitudinal dropout rate add to 100 percent.
+The completion/student status rates include three components: graduates, GED recipients, and continuing students.
 The longitudinal dropout rate makes up a fourth component.
 The longitudinal rate is based on the same definition of dropouts used in the TEA annual dropout rate.